FFmpeg/FFV1/ffv1.md

     : The `bits_per_raw_sample` of the FFV1 encoding as defined by (#bits-per-raw-sample).

     `max_slices`:
-    : The value of `max_slices` is an integer indicating the maximum count of slices with a frames of the FFV1 encoding.
+    : The value of `max_slices` is an integer indicating the maximum count of Slices with a frames of the FFV1 encoding.

 Encoding considerations:
 : This media type is defined for encapsulation in several audiovisual container formats and contains binary data; see (#mapping-ffv1-into-containers).
 This media type is framed binary data; see Section 4.8 of [@!RFC6838].